PGP YL curriculum

 It provides an understanding of:

-- Marketing planning frameworks for identifying attractive segments, developing positioning strategies, and analysing consumer behaviour patterns to reveal profitable opportunities
+- Marketing planning frameworks for identifying attractive segments, developing targeted positioning strategies, and analysing consumer behaviour patterns that reveal profitable opportunities

-- Value creation approaches through brand development and strategic marketing programmes that establish sustainable competitive advantages
+- Approaches for creating and capturing superior customer value through brand development and strategic marketing programmes that establish sustainable competitive advantages

-- Pricing methodologies balancing value delivery with profitability across product lifecycles, including techniques for setting and adjusting prices
+- Pricing methodologies that balance value delivery with long-term profitability, including techniques for setting, communicating, and adjusting prices across product lifecycles and market conditions

 This course examines psychological and social forces shaping behaviour in organisational settings.
 Students explore evidence-based frameworks that explain motivation, decision-making, leadership, and team performance to enhance managerial effectiveness in diverse work environments.